nsollazzo/CorporateCash/README.md

 CorporateCash Node Operators (the CorporateCash Group) can link transactions with user accounts, there will be no way to use CorporateCash anonymously.
 Using CorporateCash to buy bitcoin will have significant privacy implications because the transaction will link the bitcoin you buy to your identity.
 Bitcoin privacy tools (such as CoinJoin) help limit this issue somewhat, but it is better to acquire bitcoin without providing your personal information.

-### Its it free to send CorporateCash?
+### Is it free to send CorporateCash?
 CorporateCash claims to have zero fees.
-It is not free to send CorporateCash; as with many modern services the cost is likley to be your personal data.
+It is not free to send CorporateCash; as with many modern services the cost is likely to be your personal data.